MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 #### workshop.cli.fsproj

 `proj` files are common to all .NET projects.
-This defines what files are associated with the project and the compiler will use the `proj` file to know what code to compile.
+This defines what files are associated with the project, and the compiler will use the `proj` file to know what code to compile.

 ## Run a console project